 The purpose of the Committee is to advise the Secretary of Veterans Affairs on the maintenance and periodic readjustment of the VA Schedule for Rating Disabilities.
-The Committee is to assemble and review relevant information relating to the nature and character of disabilities arising during service in the Armed Forces, provide an ongoing assessment of the effectiveness of the rating schedule, and give advice on the most appropriate means of responding to the needs of Veterans relating to disability compensation.
+The Committee is to assemble and review relevant information relating to the nature and character of disabilities arising from service in the Armed Forces, provide an ongoing assessment of the effectiveness of the rating schedule and give advice on the most appropriate means of responding to the needs of veterans relating to disability compensation.

-The Committee will receive briefings on issues related to compensation for Veterans with service-connected disabilities and on other VA benefits Start Printed Page 72158programs.
-Time will be allocated for receiving public comments.
+On August 10 and the morning of August 11, the Committee will receive briefings about studies on compensation for Veterans with service-connected disabilities and other Veteran benefits programs.
+On the afternoon of August 11, the Committee will break into subcommittees to prepare recommendations.
+Time will also be allocated during the afternoon of August 11 for receiving public comments.
 Public comments will be limited to three minutes each.
 Individuals wishing to make oral statements before the Committee will be accommodated on a first-come, first-served basis.
 Individuals who speak are invited to submit 1-2 page summaries of their comments at the time of the meeting for inclusion in the official meeting record.

 BILLING CODE P